GrayNeel/SoftEngProject-EZShop/README.md

 # SoftEngProject-EZShop
 Group Project of "Software Engineering" exam @ Politecnico di Torino.
 It is a full development (from Requirements Document to Post-Mortem) of a Shop Assistant Application developed using Java.
+Final score: 30L.